Cubbie Station: Water rights

 As of January 2019, Cubbie Station has not harvested any water since April 2017, when it took 14GL of the 156GL that passed through St George but left more than 2GL of its entitlement to flow downstream.
 In March 2018, Cubbie passed on another 3GL it was entitled to take.

 During his term as Minister for the Environment, Malcolm Turnbull did not rule out its possible acquisition by the Australian government.

-Partial Sale of Cubbie Station to Macquarie Infrastructure and Real Assets (MIRA)
+Sale of Cubbie Station to Macquarie Infrastructure and Real Assets (MIRA) and Macquarie Asset Management (MAM)

-On 7 August 2019 Macquarie Infrastructure and Real Assets (MIRA) purchased a 49% share in Cubbie Station while Shandong Ruyi retained a 51% share as per the initial agreement entered into by Shandong Ruyi with the Australian Government in 2012.
+Macquarie Asset Management (MAM) owns Cubbie Station, Australia's largest irrigated cotton property.
+MAM is the asset management arm of Macquarie Group.